13 Beautiful Celebrities Who Embraced Their Natural Hair

-Natural hair, especially among black women, is something that is slowly but surely being embraced more and more in Hollywood—thanks in large part to the dozens of black female celebrities who are rocking their kinks, coils, and other natural hair textures on the red carpet, in Instagram selfies, and on the big screen.
+Natural hair, especially among African American women, is something that is slowly but surely being embraced more in Hollywood—thanks in large part to the dozens of famous black women who’ve shown off their naturally gorgeous kinks, coils, and waves on the red carpet, in Instagram selfies, and on the big screen.

 MORE: 15 Celebrities Who Got Gorgeous Buzz Cuts

-It should be well-known by now that beauty comes in all forms, shapes, sizes, and textures.
-While there is no problem with dabbling in faux hair products, such as weaves, wigs and extensions, (everyone’s choice is their own) it’s important and moving to see the tide of celebrity ladies wearing their natural hair in the public eye—and looking absolutely stunning, at that.
-Take a look at 13 famous women who embraced their natural hair texture, ahead.
+It should be well-known by now that beauty comes in all shapes, sizes, colors, forms, and textures.
+While faux hair products like weaves, wigs, and extensions give women an amazing range of options and looks to choose from, it’s also incredible to see the tide of celebrity ladies wearing their natural hair in the public eye—and looking absolutely stunning, at that.

+Take a look at 13 famous women who’ve embraced their natural hair texture, ahead.